CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-See the full ranking →This product ranks #6 of 8 in Tire Cleaner.Three above it ↓
+This product ranks #5 of 6 in Tire Cleaner.Three above it ↓

 Last reviewed May 25, 2026

 Class 2 moderate-alkaline chemistry: pH 12 alkaline silicate and nonionic surfactant system that dissolves antiozonant bloom and dressing residue.
-Spray on a wet tire, dwell 30–60 seconds, agitate with a stiff brush, rinse thoroughly.
-Foams well on application; community reviewers consistently call it a solid prep step before tire shine.
+Spray on a wet tire, dwell 30·60 seconds, agitate with a stiff brush, rinse thoroughly.
+Foams well on application; community owners consistently call it a solid prep step before tire shine.
 On routine and moderate bloom, single-application results are reliable.
-On severely neglected tires, Amazon verified purchasers report limited to no improvement on heavy browning — some saw no change even with agitation.
+On severely neglected tires, results are limited to no improvement on heavy browning · some saw no change even with agitation.

-On routine bloom and dressing residue buildup, yes — community reports are solid for standard accumulation.
-On severely neglected tires with heavy oxidized bloom, Amazon verified reviews document limited effectiveness.
-Multiple reviewers note it did nothing or 'ok' results on severe browning; that type of neglect may require a more aggressive or repeated treatment approach.
+On routine bloom and dressing residue buildup, yes · community reports are solid for standard accumulation.
+On severely neglected tires with heavy oxidized bloom, effectiveness is limited; that type of neglect may require a more aggressive or repeated treatment approach.

 Marketing copy from Adam's Polishes, via Amazon.
 Not editorial.